OpenSight/janus-cloud/README.md

 ```
 Janus-proxy is often deployed on a standalone machine between WebRTC client(like Browser) and Janus server.
 All signal  from WebRTC client would be received by Janus-proxy first , then relayed to one of the backend Janus servers.

 Janus-sentinel is often deployed along with the Janus server on the same machine.
-Janus-sentinel keep Janus process running and moniter its status, then report to Janus-proxy at intervals.
+Janus-sentinel keep Janus process running and monitor its status, then report to Janus-proxy at intervals.

 6 Installation
 ----------------

-Before installation, the following requrements must be satisfied.
+Before installation, the following requirements must be satisfied.

 - Python >= 3.5
 - pip
 - setuptools

 Janus-cloud supports python 3.5 and up.
-It's strongly recommanded to install Janus-cloud in a python virtual environment, like "venv".
+It's strongly recommended to install Janus-cloud in a python virtual environment, like "venv".

 ### Install from PyPi